 8.4 Powers & Duties of the Board of Directors & Executive Committee

-8.4.1 The Board of Director’s powers comprise, but are not limited to, the borrowing of money and the raising of funds, including the purchase of Mortgages and other charges on Association assets and property, to determine whatever actions are considered necessary to protect the Association and its assets, to fulfill the Association’s purposes and to maintain efficient services for all members
+8.4.1 The Board of Director’s powers comprise, but are not limited to, the borrowing of money and the raising of funds, including the purchase of Mortgages and other charges on Association assets and property, to determine whatever actions are considered necessary to protect the Association and its assets, to fulfil the Association’s purposes and to maintain efficient services for all members.

 8.4.2 The Executive Committee shall be responsible for the conduct of administrative functions covering membership, services and finance.